AaronChapman/padseek/README.md

 beats per minute | randomizes the sequence tempo | yes these options | switches random randomization options on / off | no

-(pseudorandom options choose from a set a predefined values that follow popular sequence structures)
+<sup>*pseudorandom options choose from a set a predefined values that follow popular sequence structures</sup>